BUSD Superintendent ’s 2016 salary and benefits were $281k (TransparentCalifornia), more than the Governor of California!

-In 2015, The San Diego Union Tribune commented on Dr. Justin Cunningham’s Superintendent’s salary, benefits and pension ($191,000 for overseeing a 2,300-student school district) in an article entitled “Some superintendent salaries rising to the extreme.”
-Here’s the snippet from the article:
+In 2015, The San Diego Union Tribune commented on Justin Cunningham’s Superintendent’s salary, benefits and pension ($191,000) in an article entitled “Some superintendent salaries rising to the extreme.”
+Here’s a snippet from the article:

 In 2015, Superintendent Justin Cunningham signed a 3 year contract in for approximately $170k plus benefits.
 In 2016, the Board approved raises for staff, increasing the Superintendent’s base pay to $178k.

 It took SaveGirdValley.com six months and dozens of emails to BUSD to finally see the correct figures uploaded to TransparentCalifornia.
 Cunningham retired in 2017, saying he had a bad knee.
 His pension will be based on this very high base salary.
 Interestingly, pensions for County employees with 25 years on the job max out at 40.5% of their salaries (recently reduced from 57.5%) but the Village News reported Cunningham’s taxpayer-funded pension will be 80 to 85% of his salary.

 So how did Superintendent Cunningham manage to take $281k out of a financially struggling small school district in 2016, bumping up his pension in the process?
 How did this happen?
 That’s a good question.